Ynote/experiment-graphql-ruby/README.md

 ## Credits

-Thanks to [@sunny](https://github.com/sunny) to teach me the basics of graphql-ruby.
+Thanks to [@sunny](https://github.com/sunny) for teaching me the basics of graphql-ruby.